Mahboob Ali Khan: Death

-The Nizam died on 29 August 1911 at the age of 45.
-He was buried alongside his ancestors at Mecca Masjid, Hyderabad.
+The Nizam died, rumored cause of death to be alcohol poisoning caused by pressure from wives to declare the heir to the throne, on 29 August 1911 at the age of 45.
+He was buried alongside his ancestors at Makkah Masjid, Hyderabad.
 His second son, Mir Osman Ali Khan, succeeded him.

 Mystical powers

 He claimed to possess a healing power for snakebites.
-It was his order that anyone with a snake bite could approach him for help.
+It was his order that anyone with a snakebite could approach him for help.
 He was reportedly repeatedly awakened from his sleep.
-According to the book “Tulasī kī sāhitya-sādhanā:The Legacy of the Nizams", Muneeruddin Khan, titled Secunder Yar Jung, taught him the spell.
+According to the book "Tulasī kī sāhitya-sādhanā: The Legacy of the Nizams", Muneeruddin Khan, titled Secunder Yar Jung, taught him the spell.

-Telangana Today writes, "When Mahboob Ali acquired the magical power from Muneeruddin Khan, he issued a command order (Farman) on the 16th day of Ramzan, 1321 Hijri (1905 AD) informing all about this acquired power that those who are bitten by a poisonous snake have simply to say “Mahboob Pasha ki duhaai, zahar utar ja” (In the name of Mahboob Pasha, I order the poison to become ineffective)."
+Telangana Today writes, "When Mahboob Ali acquired the magical power from Muneeruddin Khan, he issued a command order (Farman) on the 16th day of Ramzan, 1321 Hijri (1905 AD) informing all about this acquired power that those who are bitten by a poisonous snake have simply to say "Mahboob Pasha ki duhaai, zahar utar ja" (In the name of Mahboob Pasha, I order the poison to become ineffective)."

 The "opening" of His 3rd eye, he claimed enabled him to mentally see through physical objects such as the water level or what was behind a wall.
 He would determine who was to visit him before their arrival.